|

 years is likely to be either wishful thinking or relatively vague in its content.
 Care should be taken when

+making significant decisions based on sets of assumptions.
 Along with planning comes budgeting.
 Once an organization takes the plunge, the costs are at

 best stable, and usually they go up if an honest analysis is conducted of all related expenses.